bramwalet/Subliminal.bundle/README.md

 If you don't want SRT files lying around in your library, you also have the option to store subtitles inside the internal metadata storage of the Plex Media Server.

+#### Automation
+Sub-Zero comes with its own background task scheduler.
+It periodically searches for missing subtitles and better subtitles for your media files.

 #### Personalization
 Via the preferences you can configure almost every parameter Sub-Zero uses when handling your subtitles.